ovr/ovr.github.io/app/_posts/en/2014/128-days-opensource.md

 ###Support for another compilers intro core (not only gcc)

-Some moments in core component is staticly but I added opportunity to change compiler in ```config.json```.
+Some moments in core component is static but I added opportunity to change compiler in ```config.json```.
-For example after this changes you can change compiler from gcc to llvm-gcc.
+For example after these changes you can change compiler from gcc to llvm-gcc.
 After it you get JIT by LLVM technology.

 [Github branch](https://github.com/ovr/zephir/tree/0.5-dev)